nokia/SReXperts/docs/nos/index.md

 - Take a look at the reference material and hints provided in the activities.
 - Ask other members of your group, or other groups for help.
-Collaboration is one of the best elements of the hackathon.
+Collaboration is one of the best elements of the event.
 - Put your hand up or otherwise grab the attention of one of the team to assist you (that is what they are there for so please use them!)

 ## Ask us (almost) anything

-Not only are the team here to help you with anything in the hackathon, but they also have a wide range of knowledge about Nokia, our products, our services and our technologies.
+Not only are the team here to help you with anything in the event, but they also have a wide range of knowledge about Nokia, our products, our services and our technologies.
 Please ask anything that's on your mind.

 We'd also love to hear from you about what you're doing with automation and programmability in your network and any of the amazing or more challenging things you are working on.